Alleged drug dealer arrested on murder charges after man overdosed on fentanyl

 Trending News

-“Fentanyl mixed with other illicit drugs like cocaine, methamphetamine, and heroine is one of the leading causes of recent overdoses in the community,” Sheriff Mike Tregre said.
+“Fentanyl mixed with other illicit drugs like cocaine, methamphetamine, and heroin is one of the leading causes of recent overdoses in the community,” Sheriff Mike Tregre said.
 “In most of the overdoses, the users were unaware they were actually taking fentanyl.
 A very small amount of fentanyl can be lethal.
 I want citizens to be aware of the dangers of this deadly drug. ”

 More News